Multi-Modal Level-of-Service Indicators

 Fare prices, structure, payment options, ease of purchase. |

-· Fares relative to average incomes. · Fares relative to other travel mode costs. · Targeted discounts or exemptions as appropriate. · Payment options (cash, credit cards, etc.) · Ticket availability (stations, stores, Internet, etc.) |
+· Fares relative to average incomes. · Fares relative to lower-incomes. · Fares relative to other travel modes. · Payment options (cash, credit cards, etc.) · Ticket availability (stations, stores, Internet, etc.) |

 Integration |

-Ease of transferring between transit and other travel modes (bus, train, ferry, airport, etc.). |
+Ease of transferring between transit and other modes (bus, train, ferry, airport, etc.). |

-· Integration between transit routes service providers. · Integration between transit and other modes. |
+· Integration between transit service providers. · Integration between transit and other modes. |

 Comfort |